 Read through the inspection report very carefully.
 What is the inspector actually saying.
 Is the item in question in complete failure or does it need some improvements or minor repairs.

-As a real life example, a home inspector might call out the house needs gutters and to consider installing them.
+As a real-life example, a home inspector might recommend a house needs gutters and consider installing them.
 This tends to get a lot of home buyers thinking the home is in danger with no gutters.
-They insist on the home owner spending a couple of thousand dollars installing them.
+They insist on the homeowner spending a couple of thousand dollars installing them.
 Yet the home seller has lived there for 15 years absolutely no need for gutters.

 I personally hate gutters, if I don’t need them, I don’t want them.
 They can be a maintenance nightmare, always cleaning clogged gutters as well as increasing the possibility of ice damming.

 Dig further into the report is the lack of gutters causing any water penetration issues?
 If not you probably don’t need them.
 But read the details of the report.
-Are the absence of gutters causing a loss of enjoyment of the home, creating an unsafe environment or causing the houses structure to fail.
+Are the absence of gutters causing a loss of enjoyment of the home, creating an unsafe environment or causing the structure of the house to fail?

-If not you are going to have a hard time getting the seller to set your up with brand new gutters.
+If not you are going to have a hard time getting the seller to set you up with brand new gutters.

-Usually a buyer is willing to walk away from a home if significant, costly issues that require immediate attention arises.
+Usually, a buyer is willing to walk away from a home if significant, costly issues that require immediate attention arise.
 Or sometimes a long laundry list of smaller items that start totaling thousands of dollars that require immediate attention will cause a home buyer to have second thoughts.